 We started out by doubling up our tarp to fit the desired space and then marked out the corners of the frame using live view to ensure the structure was filled without wasting materials.
 I set the scene with a base layer of soil.
 Then, I added sheets of moss, it’s crucial that your moss/flowers are fresh or preserved.
 Dry or fake flowers can be unconvincing if you plan on keeping them in focus; however, if they are out of focus, fake flowers are a great alternative.
 Just check out this product photo below.
 The flowers in the background of this photoshoot are artificial.
 But they aren’t in focus, giving the impression of a beautiful vase of fresh flowers.

-Adding in the products
+Adding in the products for the photoshoot

 We built up the moss using twigs and dried leaves to give a beautiful forest effect, using larger logs to prop up the caps.
 Then it was a matter of playing around with how the hats were positioned until they looked aesthetically pleasing.
 Our client wanted to incorporate some negative space as these photos will eventually become a banner with text.